jessien53/Small-Business-App/README.md

 ## Inspiration
-Bringing communities together and uplifting small businesses.
+Bringing communities together and uplifting small businesses!
 ## What it does and how we built it
 This website makes information about small businesses in Chicago more accessible.
 With a back-end of JavaScript and a front-end of HTML with the aid of the Yelp Fusion API, we grabbed the information about the businesses and listed their names.
 Clicking on a name will show relevant information about the business.
 ## Accomplishments that we're proud of